Dirty Tricks (film): Production

-Principal photography began on August 13, 1979 in Montreal and lasted about nine weeks; additional location shooting was done in Boston where the film was set.
+Principal photography began on August 13, 1979, in Montreal and lasted about nine weeks; additional location shooting was done in Boston where the film was set.
 The film was made with the participation of the Canadian Film Development Corporation.

 Release

 Distributed by AVCO Embassy Pictures, the film began an initial test run in Chicago on March 20, 1981, followed by a wider release on May 1 of that year.

+Budgeted at around 5 million dollars, the film barely lasted over a month in theaters after its May 1 release, taking a serious financial loss by making only $528,791 in total.

+So, it at the very least, drew some to the cinema but critics' negative reviews and word of mouth shot down further revenue.

 Home media

 The film was released on VHS in the United States by Embassy Home Entertainment.

+The film did make some of its money back by repeat showings on Home Box Office (HBO)in 1982 / 1983.

+Afterwards, the film quietly slipped into distant memory, occasionally showing up on late night local TV or afternoons.
+Except for bootlegs, the film has never been on DVD.

 Reception

 Larry Kart of the Chicago Tribune gave the film zero stars out of four and wrote that "the shoddiness of the product is beyond belief.
 Lines are blown left and right, cuts within scenes don't match, and the performances would be unacceptable in a home movie ...
 If you've ever wondered what it's like at the bottom of the barrel, this film will take you on a guided tour."
 Variety wrote, "Despite the efforts of a willing and able cast, 'Dirty Tricks' flounders as a would-be chase comedy, done in by lame writing and misjudged direction."

 Kevin Thomas of the Los Angeles Times stated, "Elliott Gould is such fun and so full of sweet mischief in 'Dirty Tricks' (selected theaters) it's a shame that it wastes both him and an amusing premise ...
 There are lot of car chases ending in routinely spectacular crashes, lots of trite spoofing of the Mafia and the FBI and lots of bloody violence, all of which is scarcely amusing."
 Gary Arnold of The Washington Post called the film "so shabby that it almost makes 'Foul Play' look classy."

 David Macfarlane of Maclean's wrote, "Dirty Tricks is crass, witless and boring.
 Its humor is invariably sexist, its violence gratuitous.
 The acting is abysmal, the screenplay atrocious, and the direction beyond the pale.
 Any film that is little more than a vehicle for Gould's just-got-out-of-bed-where's-the-coffee style is obviously in very big trouble."

+Reviews found on Internet Movie Database range from outright hate to at least one positive review.